tnkuehne/gether/README.md

 ## Live Preview

 > [!NOTE]
 > This feature is currently in private beta (send me a DM) until I find out how to limit the costs.
-It uses Cloudflare sandboxes under the hood which can get expensive
+It uses Cloudflare sandboxes under the hood, which can get expensive

 Add config File `gether.jsonc`